The information in this privacy statement applies only to this website.

 - A contract between a licensee and debtor shall include all of the following:

-- Each creditor to whom payments will be made and the amount owed each creditor.
+- Each creditor to which payments will be made and the amount owed each creditor.
 A licensee may rely on records of the debtor and other information available to it to determine the amount owed to a creditor.

-- The beginning and ending dates of the contract.
+- The beginning and termination dates of the contract.

 - The name and address of the licensee and of the debtor.

-- Other provisions or disclosures that the director determines are necessary for the protection of the debtor and the proper conduct of business by a licensee.
+- Any other provisions or disclosures that the director determines are necessary for the protection of the debtor and the proper conduct of business by a licensee.

-451.428 Fee under debt management plan; purchase of credit reports or educational materials and products; charge for cancellation or default; when contract effective; letter of continuation; excessive charge.
+451.428 Fee under debt management plan; purchase of credit reports or educational materials and products; charge for cancellation or default; when contract effective; cancellation of contract; excessive charge.

-- Except for a cancellation described in subsection (4), in the event of cancellation or default on the performance of the contract by the debtor before its successful completion, the licensee may collect $25.00 in addition to fees and charges of the licensee previously received.
-This $25.00 fee is not subject to the 15% limitation on fees and charges of the licensee in subsection (1).
+- Except for a cancellation described in subsection (4), in the event of cancellation of or default in the performance of the contract by the debtor before its successful completion, a licensee may collect $25.00 in addition to any fees and charges of the licensee previously received by the licensee.
+This $25.00 fee is not subject to the 15% limitation on fees and charges under subsection (1).

-- A contract is in effect when it is signed by the licensee and the debtor and the debtor has made a payment to the licensee.
+- A contract is in effect when it is signed by the licensee and the debtor and the debtor has made a payment of any amount to the licensee.
 The debtor has the right to cancel the contract until 12 midnight of the third business day after the first day the contract is in effect by delivering written notice of cancellation to the licensee.
 A cancellation described in this section is not subject to, and a licensee shall not collect, the fee described in subsection (3).